VitaliySaburdo/tweets-app/README.md

 3. Start development mode by running the `npm start` command.
 4. Go to [http://localhost:3000](http://localhost:3000) in your browser.
 This page will automatically reload after saving changes to project files.

+## How to Use the Project

+### Deploy

+The production version of the project will be automatically linted, built and deploy to GitHub Pages, in the `gh-pages` branch, every time it is updated branch `main`.
+For example, after a direct push or an accepted pull request.
+For this it is necessary to edit the `homepage` field in the `package.json` file, replace `your_username` and `your_repo_name` with your own, and push the changes to GitHub.

+### Deployment status

+The deployment status of the latest commit is displayed with an icon next to its ID.

+- **Yellow color** - the project is being built and deployed.
+- **Green color** - deployment completed successfully.
+- **Red color** - an error occurred during linting, build or deployment.

+More detailed information about the status can be viewed by clicking on the icon, and in drop-down window to follow the link `Details`.